farshidtz/linuxptp-snap/README.md

 ```

 where:
-- `eno1` is interface device to use
-- `gPTP.cfg` is the configuration file
+- `-f` is set to the gPTP configuration file in the snap
-- `step_threshold` is the maximum offset the servo will correct by changing the clock frequency (phase when using nullf servo) instead of stepping the clock
-- `m` is used to print messages to stdout

 ### nsm
 NetSync Monitor (NSM) client: